 Locals craft-makers and food vendors congregate along the foreshore on the second Sunday of every month at the Holloways Beach Markets with many people and their furry pals heading down to check out the goods on sale.

 Yorkeys Knob is the hidden treasure you didn’t know you were searching for.
 This beachside community features a number of accommodation options along or in close proximity to the Esplanade.
 It’s a great base for families, only 7mins drive from the major shopping centre at Smithfield, including movie theatres, shopping, dining and supermarkets.
-Thrillseekers and relaxed adventurers alike can take to the saddle or rev the engine of an ATV at Blazing Saddles Adventures.
 Tee off at the 18-hole Half Moon Bay Golf Club, rounding off the day around the corner on the large deck with marina views at Yorkeys Knob Boating Club.
 May to November provides the ideal conditions for Kite Surfing with lessons available along Yorkeys Knob beach.

 This hideaway is an unspoilt locals beach with only a small number of holiday apartments up for grabs.
 With a large supermarket just up the road, pick up some supplies and make your way down to one of the free barbecues along the beach, guaranteed to be peaceful waterfront meal.
 Take to two wheels on a leisurely 3km bike ride along the foreshore between Clifton Beach and Palm Cove.
-The Insta-famous bendy palm tree is the ideal spot for sunrise invoking those true tropical vibes you were searching for.
+It’s the the ideal spot for sunrise invoking those true tropical vibes you were searching for.

 Follow the dots